IgnisUmbrae/TJE-Archipelago/readme.md

   - Map revealers, which uncover the map five levels at a time
   - The Up-Warp present, which replaces Un-Fall and _always_ sends you up one level
   - Traps that spawn Earthlings, instantly give you Rocket Skates, scramble your controls, and more
+  - Point presents, which award a flat number of points

 ## Caveats